arnelenero/react-entities/README.md

 ### Defining the actions

 In the example above, `increment` and `decrement` are both actions.
-It is important to note that actions should be **regular functions**, and not arrow functions, because they need to have proper context to `this`, which represents the entity itself.
+It is important to note that actions are defined using higher-order functions, with the top level function passing down the entity reference.

-Within an action function, you can use `this.state` to reference the current state of the entity.
-To make any changes to the state, you should use `this.setState()`. **Do not** directly mutate the `this.state` object.
+Within the actual action function, you can use `state` property of the entity to reference its current state.
+To make any changes to its state, you should use its `setState()`. **Do not** directly mutate the `state` object.

-The function `this.setState()` has the following signature:
+The function `setState()` has the following familiar signature:
 ```
 this.setState( changes )
 ```
-where `changes` is an object whose properties are merged into the current state, thus overriding the old values.
+where `changes` is an object whose properties are shallowly merged with the current state, thus overriding the old values.
+Unlike React's `setState()`, this one doesn't have to support updater function as argument given that the `state` value available within the action itself is *always* up-to-date.

 ## Creating Entity Hooks